jmackey-astro/PION/README.txt

 First you want to make sure the code tests run ok.
-I'm still working on this, but there is a subdirectory called "uniform_grid_code/trunk/test_problems".
+I'm still working on this, but there is a subdirectory called "test_problems".
 Here you can run "./run_all_tests.sh" and it will run at least some tests, hopefully without bugging out.  (some of the tests have directories hard-coded to my desktop at AIfA).
 First edit run_all_tests.sh so that the data_dir variable is set to some directory on your computer (and not my AIfA harddisk).

+The Double-Mach-Reflection is a good test, and should run fine with:
+ "bash run_double_Mach_reflection_test.sh"
-The Double-Mach-Reflection is a good test, and should run fine, and if you have "eog" (eye-of-gnome) on your system, it will pop up jpeg figures automatically which you can compare to http://www.astro.uni-bonn.de/~jmackey/jmac/node10.html figures.
+If you have "eog" (eye-of-gnome) on your system, it will pop up jpeg figures automatically which you can compare to http://www.astro.uni-bonn.de/~jmackey/jmac/node10.html figures.
 They should look indistinguishable to the naked eye.
 If not something is